 Columbia, MO 65205

-The Public Art Guide outlines a self-guided tour of Columbia’s publicly accessible art while the Gallery & Museum Guide details the many museums, galleries and other visual art opportunities in the mid-Missouri area.
+The Public Art Guide outlines a self-guided tour of Columbia’s publicly accessible art while the Columbia Arts Guide details the many visual and performing arts opportunities in Columbia.
 Copies of the printed brochures can be requested from the Office of Cultural Affairs (OCA@GoColumbiaMo.com).

 These quarterly events are held in January, April, July and October at local galleries, museums and artist studios in the downtown area.
 Participating venues feature visual art, demonstrations and performances.
 Visit ArtrageousFridays.com for more information.

 Art News is a weekly email newsletter that includes information on upcoming arts events, exhibits, classes, and cultural activities.
 Subscribe to receive Art News here.

 The city supports local arts agencies through annual and quarterly funding, with awards made in competitive review processes.
 About a fourth of the Office of Cultural Affairs' annual budget is allocated to education and presentation projects of local arts organizations, including exhibits, performances, in-school programming and workshops.
 Quarterly opportunities, called “Small Requests,” allow arts organizations to apply for up to $750 to support new and unique programming.